Thathaneri

-Thathaneri (தத்தனேரி) is a neighbourhood in Madurai district of Tamil Nadu state in the peninsular India.
+Thathaneri is a neighbourhood in Madurai district of Tamil Nadu state in the peninsular India.

 Location

 Located at an altitude of about 162 m above the mean sea level, the geographical coordinates of Thathaneri are 9°56'30.5"N, 78°06'25.6"E (i.e., 9.941800°N, 78.107100°E).

 Neighbourhoods

 Madurai, Goripalayam, Vilangudi, Sellur and Arappalayam are some of the important neighbourhoods of Thathaneri.

 Transport

 Road transport

 So many Madurai City Corporation buses ply via.
 Thathaneri.
-Periyar Bus Terminus which is one of the key bus terminii in Madurai is located at about 3.5 km from Thathaneri.
+Periyar Bus Terminus which is one of the key bus terminuses in Madurai is located at about 3.5 km from Thathaneri.
 Thathaneri is also served by another bus stand viz., Arappalayam Bus Terminus which is just a km from it.
 One more Bus stand namely Anna Bus Terminus is situated at about 4.5 km from Thathaneri.
 From November 2022, new bus services are operated from MGR Bus Terminus to Fatima College via.
 Anna Bus Terminus, Sellur and Thathaneri.
 MGR Bus Terminus is 8 km away from Thathaneri.
 A four road junction in Thathaneri serves better for the people entering and exiting Thathaneri.
 A road project is being executed at a cost of about ₹9.5 crore as a separate road near Sellur rail over bridge near Thathaneri that leads to the four road junction.